 Σ.III Conclusions

-Supplements have become a necessary part of conducting regular scientific business, both from the original researcher’s standpoint of presenting their research in its entirety, and also from the for the follow-on researcher to effectively use the original research.
+Supplements have become a necessary part of conducting regular scientific business, both from the original researcher’s standpoint of presenting their research in its entirety, and also from the follow-up researcher to effectively use the original research.

-Although we provide a comprehensive wish list for a supplement to deal with the many issues inherent in current supplementary materials, one outstanding concern relates to editing and peer reviewing of this unwieldly behemoths.
+Although we provide a comprehensive wish list for a supplement to deal with the many issues inherent in current supplementary materials, one outstanding concern relates to editing and peer reviewing of these unwieldly behemoths.
 To the extent possible, review of the supplements will be increasingly necessary as they become an integral part of the scientific process, however, given their large size, one approach may be to review random samples of the supplement or utilize a trusted third party such as ResearchCompendia.org to verify computational results.

 The popularity of consortia science and the deluge of data that it brings has created an ever-growing need for more structured supplemental data.
 This is necessary not only for providing FAIR access to important datasets, but particularly for the increasing use of machine learning tools to mine scientific literature.
 The proposals herein represent only some of the changes necessary to maintain the usefulness of supplemental data.